Skip to main content

 1

-Conclude that the correct answer is b. the existence of unpaired electrons in the valence shell, as this is the factor that directly influences an atom's ability to interact and bond with other atoms.
+Conclude that the existence of unpaired electrons in the valence shell (option b) is the most direct factor contributing to an atom's reactivity.

 Video duration: